-- During approach to (TDC) between compression and power strokes when both valves are closed; there will be pressure that will push your thumb off of the hose to allow air to escape.
-When air stops blowing out it is fairly near (TDC) on the compression stroke.
+During approach to top dead center (TDC), between compression and power strokes, there will be pressure.
+Consequently, it will push your thumb off of the hose, to allow air to escape.
+When air stops blowing out, it is fairly near (TDC) on the compression stroke.
 Move on to STEP FOUR.

-- At that point rock back and forth a little till your zeroed in between suck and blow; (it will be real sensitive) and there you have it, top dead center on the compression stroke.
+At that point rock back and forth a little, till your zeroed in between suck and blow.
+And, there you have it, top dead center on the compression stroke.
 Move on to STEP FOUR.

-Now remove the hose and place a long screwdriver; coat hanger or straw into the spark plug hole to feel the height of the piston.
+Now, remove the hose and place a long screwdriver, coat hanger or straw into the spark plug hole.
+Next, feel for the height of the piston.

-You can turn the crankshaft back and forth (by hand ) while observing motion of the ( screwdriver; coat hanger or straw ) to get a better idea of the location of the piston.
-When you see it has reached its highest point of travel, it is at (TDC).
+Turn the crankshaft back and forth (by hand ).
+Next, observe the motion of the ( screwdriver, coat hanger or straw ).
+This way you will get a better idea, of the location of the piston.
+When you see it has reached its highest point of travel, it is at top dead center (TDC).
 It’s that easy !

 Now there are times where you have to be dead on, but this covers most cases.

 A more accurate way to locate (TDC) is by using a piston stop tool.
-Screw the tool into the #1 spark plug hole by hand; and then slowly rotate the crankshaft by hand until the piston come up against the stop.
+Screw the tool into the #1 spark plug hole by hand.
+Next, slowly rotate the crankshaft by hand, until the piston comes up against the stop.

 All things considered, setting an engine to top dead center, is a relatively straightforward procedure.